vv9k/pkger/README.md

-arch = "x86_64" # defaults to `noarch` on RPM and `all` on DEB, `x86_64` automatically converted to `amd64` on DEB... skip_default_deps = true # skip installing default dependencies, it might break the builds exclude = ["share", "info"] # directories to exclude from final package
+arch = "x86_64" # defaults to `noarch` on RPM and `all` on DEB, `x86_64` automatically converted to `amd64` on DEB... skip_default_deps = true # skip installing default dependencies, it might break the builds exclude = ["share", "info"] # directories to exclude from final package group = "" # acts as Group in RPM or Section in DEB build

 # Can be either a plain array when every image shares the dependencies:
 # build depends = [ "curl", "gcc", "pkg-config" ]